Adwait-Borate/git-bro/README.md

 ## Why Git-master?

-Have you ever needed just a single component from a massive repository?
-Or wanted to reference a specific configuration directory without downloading gigabytes of code?
-Git-master solves this problem by letting you extract and download only the folders you need, saving bandwidth, time, and disk space.
+Have you ever needed detailed insights for a GitHub repository?
+Or wanted to audit dependencies, explore commit history, or analyze project metadata without downloading the entire codebase?
+Git-master solves these problems by providing specific commands to generate insights, audit dependencies, explore commits, and generate project folder structures, saving you bandwidth, time, and disk space.

 ## Features

-- **Selective Downloads**: Fetch specific folders instead of entire repositories
+- **Generate Insights**: Get detailed insights for a GitHub repository
+- **Audit Dependencies**: Analyze dependencies in a GitHub repository
+- **Explore Commits**: View commit history of a GitHub repository
-- **Directory Structure**: Preserves complete folder structure
+- **Generate Structure**: Generate a project folder structure
-- **Custom Output**: Specify your preferred output directory
-- **Branch Support**: Works with any branch, not just the default one
-- **Simple Interface**: Clean, intuitive command-line experience
-- **Lightweight**: Minimal dependencies and fast execution
-- **No Authentication**: Works with public repositories without requiring credentials

 ## Installation